saqib743/frontend-hiring-test-1/README.md

 ## Exercise

-The application can be built using any Frontend Framework/Library such as React, Angular, Vue.
-We do use React on most of our projects, however, Angular and Vue are also used in some of the projects.

-For the purpose of this test please use Bootstrap for the base design library.
+The application needs to be built using Next.js, TypeScript, GraphQL and Ant Design library.
 Copy Styling of different components such as buttons, lists, fields and loader from https://vercel.com/design

-_NB: You can also build your own components from scratch instead of using bootstrap._

-This application must:
+This application MUST:
 - Display a paginated list of calls that you’ll retrieve from the API.
 - Display the call details view if the user clicks on a call. the view should display all the data related to the call itself.
 - Be able to archive one or several calls
 - Group calls by date
 - Handle real-time events (Whenever a call is archived or a note is being added to a call, these changes should be reflected on the UI immediately)

-Bonus:
-- Use Typescript
-- Provide filtering feature, to filter calls by type (archived, missed …) … and many others!
-Don’t be afraid to use new or unknown libraries, we’d love to learn new things!
+- Provide filtering feature, to filter calls by type (archived, missed …)

 **Important Note**: We want you to build this small app as you'd have done it for your current job.
 (UI, UX, tests, documentation matters).

-## APIs

-There are 2 versions of the APIs for this test, so you can choose between a REST API or a GraphQL API.
-Both expose the same data, so it’s really about which one you prefer.

 ### Model